vichargrave/xmldom/README.md

 Build
 =====

-1. cd to the 'xmlparse' directory.
+1. cd to the 'xmldom' directory.
 2. Type 'make'.